High availability is a crucial advantage of WildFire appliance

-appliance clusters because HA prevents the loss of critical data
+clusters because HA prevents the loss of critical data and services.

-and services.
-An HA cluster copies and distributes critical data,
+An HA cluster copies and distributes critical data, such as analysis

-interrupt service.
-A cluster must have at least two nodes to provide
+cluster must have at least two nodes to provide high availability

-high availability benefits.
-Cluster node failure doesn’t affect
+benefits.
+Cluster node failure doesn’t affect firewalls, because

-firewalls, because firewalls registered to a failed node use the
+firewalls registered to a failed node use the cluster registration

 Each of the two devices in the HA pair is configured by the user